megaease/easeagent/doc/development-guide.md

 * [Plugin Unit Test](plugin-unit-test.md)

 ## EaseAgent Plugin Debug FAQ
-The above basically covers all aspects of plugin development, the following are common debugging issues during plugin development.
+The above covers all aspects of plugin development, the following are common debugging issues during plugin development.

 ### Development Environment Configuration
 Debugging environment configuration, briefly described below:
-- Download the EaseAgent source code to the local host and add it to the workspace of the IDE, build and the output located in the source code directory build/target/easeagent-dep.jar, and then create the directory `build/target/plugins`；
+- Download the EaseAgent source code to the localhost and add it to the workspace of the IDE, build and the output located in the source code directory build/target/easeagent-dep.jar, and then create the directory `build/target/plugins`；
 - Add the plugin project (e.g. simple-plugin) to the same workspace and copy the compiled and packaged JAR file to the `build/target/plugins` directory created in the previous step so that the plugin can be loaded.
 - Add the source code of the application (e.g. spring-gateway/employee) to the workspace and configure the JVM options in the Debug menu to start the application with easeagent-dep.jar for debugging later. eg.: